wallscope/aws-docs/aws-fargate-deployment.md

 TODO: write about creating a VPC and subnets (both need to be created individually, subnets need to belong to VPC)

-1 - Create vpc with CIDR ending in /16 to obtain a network with range of addresses from x.x.0.0 to x.x.255.255 2 - create and attach 2 subnets to vpc
-3 - create internet gateway to allow network to pull images from the internet 4 - find vpc route table, go to routes, then edit routes.
+1 - Create vpc with CIDR ending in /16 to obtain a network with range of addresses from x.x.0.0 to x.x.255.255 2 - create and attach 2 subnets to vpc, with subnets CIDR blocks 10.0.0.0/24 and 10.0.1.0/24 3 - create internet gateway to allow network to pull images from the internet 4 - attach internet gateway to vpc from the internet gateway control panel 5 - find vpc route table, go to routes, then edit routes.
 Add a route with destination 0.0.0.0/0 and with target the newly created internet gateway.

 <hr>